 School: Early Childhood Center.

-College: I have a bachelor of Science in multidisciplinary studies from Texas Tech University.
+College: I have a bachelor of science in applied learning and development from the University of Texas.

 Reason you chose a career in education: My mom, Sue Wood, was a teacher, and I grew up watching her.
 I wanted to be a part of that.

 Most enjoyable part of teaching: It’s the kids.
 I can see their growth.
 At this age they are like little sponges.

 Hardest part of teaching: It’s seeing some of them struggling even at their young age.